Last updated in February 2023

 We might also obtain personal data about individuals who may be interested in giving major gifts to organizations like ours.
 In these limited cases only, in addition to information you give us directly, we may also collect information about you from publicly available sources.

-Note: If you’re adopting an animal or buying membership as a gift for someone else, we’ll need their name and address to send their pack and updates to, but we won’t contact them about anything else unless they ask us to.
+Note: If you’re purchasing a product or service offered by us as a gift for someone else, we’ll need their name and address to send their pack and updates to, but we won’t contact them about anything else unless they ask us to.

 The only instance in which we might collect sensitive categories of information is if you apply for a job with us.
 In this case, we may collect information about your race or ethnicity, religious beliefs or sexual orientation.
 This information will only be used for equal opportunities monitoring and for the employment related purposes.
 We may collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
 You will be provided with specific data protection information when the information is requested so you are aware of how your data will be collected, used and stored.